Documentary Recordings from The protests and Police actions – Paris 1968 – Institut des Archives Sonores, Paris –

-While the drama currently unfolds in the streets of Paris and other cities and towns all across France, many are making comparisons to the actions of the “Gilets Jaunes” or “Yellow Vests” to the protests of 1968, ironically a major protest which swept France fifty years ago.
+While the drama was unfolding in the streets of Paris and other cities and towns all across France in 2018 and more recently over the issue of retirement and pensions, many are making comparisons to the actions of the “Gilets Jaunes” or “Yellow Vests” to the protests of 1968, ironically a major protest which swept France fifty years ago.

 A little background on Paris 1968: